ruvnet/ds.js/docs/examples/classification/README.md

 # Text Classification Example

-This example demonstrates how to use DS.js to build a text classification system that can categorize text into predefined categories with confidence scores.
+This example demonstrates how to use DSPy.ts to build a text classification system that can categorize text into predefined categories with confidence scores.

 ## Overview